UCL/rsd-engineeringcourse/session10/08performance.md

 * Attempts to optimise, for example with:
     - Appropriate use of data types
     - Cython and/or NumPy
-    - Vectorisation of loops
-    - Arraywise operations
+    - Vectorisation and arraywise operations

 ### Create a new working branch